Fernando-A-Rocha/mta-add-models/README.md

 ### Example #1

-Spawning a ped with a new skin ID:
+Spawning a ped with a new skin ID:\
+**Before you would use setElementModel, with clientside-set models you can't**
 ```lua
 local skin = 20001 -- valid modded skin ID that you defined
 local ped = createPed(1, 0,0,5) -- creates a ped in the center of the map; skin ID 1 is irrelevant